We are officially-unofficially into the beginning of my favourite season!

 The only way Liz can save herself and her family is if she can find out where this new alter-ego has come from, and how she can stop it.

-My First Reaction: My last date with M.R.
+My Fucking Thoughts: My last date with M.R.
 Carey was a huge fucking bummer (Fellside), but I cannot resist this blurb!
 It’s like the female Split.
 If I ever had an alter-ego, I hope she’d like to clean my bathroom and workout because I sure as fuck don’t.

 🔪Her Last Move by John Marrs